AndrewAtLarge/BibUpdate/README.rst

 This script is a command line tool for updating the entries in a BibTeX_ file using mrlookup_.
 By default bibupdate_ tries to find an updated entry unless unless it already has an *mrnumber* field.
-BibTeX_ is commonly used by the LaTeX_ community to maintain publication databases.

 **Usage** updata_bib <bibtex file>